MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-The Duplicate records step of unification finds and removes duplicate records for a customer from a source table so that each customer is represented by a single row in each table.
+The Deduplication rules step of unification finds and removes duplicate records for a customer from a source table so that each customer is represented by a single row in each table.
 Each table is deduplicated separately using rules to identify the records for a given customer.

 Rules are processed in order.
 After all rules have been run on all the records in a table, match groups that share a common row are combined into a single match group.